Every website needs great content.

 Writing awesome, interesting content is the most important thing, but if you can’t get that content to generate activity then really, what was the point?
 While you’re writing your article, consider who will want to read it, and who will want to share it.
 Consider where it will be posted, and whether your style of writing is appropriate for that site.

 Posting links to reputable, relevant sites in your article can be a wise strategy with big payoffs later.
 Posting these links will help the other site’s rankings, and the gratitude you receive could result in a little payback later on.
 Building contacts and allies with your content is never a bad idea.
-If you want to learn more about how to optimise your content for SEO, or Technical SEO, then check out the Custom SEO Training we offer.
+If you want to learn more about how to optimize your content for SEO, or Technical SEO, then check out the Custom SEO Training we offer.

 When you’re writing web content for SEO, you’re writing in order to improve search rankings.
 That means a lot of people become tempted to write solely in order to improve rankings, rather than in order to provide the reader with the best information possible.
 Don’t do this!